-- Target – examine access that the subject has to the target and ways to decrease a target’s vulnerabilities; can also examine role that target appears to play in subject’s intended goals.
+- Target – examine access that the subject has to the target and ways to decrease a target’s vulnerabilities, and/or the role that target appears to play in subject’s intended goals.

-- Environment - examines school/workplace climate and systemic issues that contribute to the risk of violence, or do not discourage it.
+- Environment - examines school or workplace climate and systemic issues that contribute to the risk of violence, or do not discourage it.

 - Precipitating events - should examine critical stressors or events such as bullying, personal losses, enforcement actions, or even threat assessment team interventions, that may increase or decrease the risk for violence.

 - An investigative, skeptical, inquisitive mindset is critical to successful threat assessment.

 Threat assessment team members must strive to be accurate, fair, and diligent in gathering data to identify consistencies and inconsistencies to gain understanding of the context and situation.